ssriram1978/Kubernetes_load_test_client/README.md

 ------------------
 Apache Kafka Broker + SNAPLOGIC  (100k messages per second)
 -----------------------------------------------------------
+With Kafka, you can do both real-time and batch processing.
+Kafka runs on JVM (Scala to be specific).
+Ingest tons of data, route via publish-subscribe (or queuing).
+The broker barely knows anything about the consumer.
+All that’s really stored is an “offset” value that specifies where in the log the consumer left off.
+Unlike many integration brokers that assume consumers are mostly online, Kafka can successfully persist a lot of data and supports “replay” scenarios.
+The architecture is fairly unique; Topics are arranged in partitions (for parallelism), and partitions are replicated across nodes (for high availability).
+Kafka is used by Unicorn startups, IOT, health, and large financial organizations ( LinkedIn, FB, Netflix, GE, Bank OF America, Fannie Mae, Chase Bank .. and so on…)
+NATS is a very small infrastructure compared to Kafka.
+Kafka is more matured compared to Nats and performs very well with huge data streams.
+NATS Server has a subset of the features in Kafka as it is focused on a narrower set of use cases.
+NATS has been designed for scenarios where high performance and low latency are critical but losing some data is fine if needed in order to keep up with data-what the NATS documentation describes as “fire and forget”.
+Architecturally, that’s because NATS doesn’t have a persistence layer to use to store data durably.
+While Kafka does have a persistence layer (using storage on the cluster).
+To fully guarantee that a message won’t be lost, it looks like you need to declare the queue as durable + to mark your message as persistent + use publisher confirms.
+And this costs several hundreds of milliseconds of latency.
+The only queue or pub/sub system that is relatively safe from partition errors is Kafka.
+Kafka is just a really solid piece of engineering when you need 5–50 servers.
+With that many servers, you can handle millions of messages per second that usually enough for a mid-size company.
+Kafka is completely unsuitable for RPC, for several reasons.
+First, its data model shards queues into partitions, each of which can be consumed by just a single consumer.
+Assume we have partitions 1 and 2.
+P1 is empty, P2 has a ton of messages.
+You will now have one consumer C1 which is idle, while C2 is doing work.
+C1 can’t take any of C2’s work because it can only process its own partition.
+In other words: A single slow consumer can block a significant portion of the queue.
+Kafka is designed for fast (or at least evenly performant) consumers.

 Test Setup:
 1. Apache Kafka - on "Broker" Node.